nxquang1994/percentile-app/README.md

 Reference: https://en.wikipedia.org/wiki/Percentile#The_nearest-rank_method
 ## How to extend with another advance percentile formula?
-### Reusable and scaleble
+### Reusable and scalable
-To make the reusable, scaleable source code, I use the 2 patterns: template method and strategy.
+To make the reusable, scalable source code, I use the 2 patterns: template method and strategy.

 The class Percentile (in <em>percentile.py</em>) has responsible for handle percentile calculation.
 This is the abstract class has well-defined the calculation template.
 All of its concrete classes will implement detailed percentile calculation with their individual formulas.